rvoll/web-challenges/Rebeccas-revision-notes.md

   ...only made it peeping at Sabeth's code; still not sure what was actually the problem!!!

+- 0605/react-with-arrays/react-with-arrays_fruits

+...only with help from Chatty;

+**Difficulties:**

+- understanding the general structure and knowing where exactly to use the array method .map() - _here in App.js_

+- with Template Literals: How to use backticks and ${}

 ### DO NEXT:

 > do `???_react-with-arrays` challenges